Sabiar-Hossain-liku/Sabiar-Hossain-liku/README.md

 I am a Data Science and AI/ML Engineer .
 I specialize in building intelligent, data-driven applications by combining machine learning with modern web technologies.
 From designing models to deploying scalable systems, I enjoy working across the entire development lifecycle.

 ## What I Do
-- Machine Learning and AI Development
+- Machine Learning and AI Engineering
 - Data Analysis and Visualization
-- AI Integration into Real-World Applications
+- Agentic Ai Systems
+-
 ## Tech Stack

 ### Programming Languages